yash-dk/Mesh-RenameBot/readme.md

 - Same format as it was sent.
 [If doc is sent doc is uploaded if video is sent video is uploaded.]
 - Force to Document.
 [Everything is uploaded as a file.]
 - Upload general media.
 [In streamable video/audio. etc.]

+`/queue` - Gives the state of your rename and the load on bot.

 # Credits
 [Me](https://github.com/yash-dk)